Dagwbl/dagwbl.github.io/content/diary/march-2024.md

 - The **worse** the boss treats me, the more I want to retire.
 - I guess I shouldn't treat myself **so** badly.

+Today, I finished the function that compatible with both Github and Gitee simultaneously.